 Sure to impress the pickiest paper enthusiast, Leuchtturm1917 is a more elegant offering, featuring weightier paper stock (80 grams per square meter [gsm]) and an option for gilded edges.

 Moleskine’s pages aren’t as thick at 70gsm, and ink bleed can be a real issue if your favorite pen or marker isn’t compatible.
+If you’re using fountain pens, Leuchtturm1917 might be your best bet.
 On the other hand, thinner sheets mean less weight overall.
 If you’re throwing this notebook into an already stuffed backpack, you’ll be happy not to make it even heavier.

 Cover Quality and Finish

 Just when you thought you’d narrowed it down, here comes the cover choice.
-Both brands offer a full complement of colors for their hardcover varieties.
-The typical offering in stores is a black soft or hardcover, so if you want a splash of color, you’ll likely need to have it shipped.
+Both brands offer a full complement of colors for their hard cover varieties.
+The typical offering in stores is a black soft cover or hard cover, so if you want a splash of color, you’ll likely need to have it shipped.
+That said, we’ve seen Moleskine hard cover options creeping into more and more booksellers these days – though availability never seems to be guaranteed and we’d hate for you to be disappointed.

 Winner: It’s a draw.
 Both brands offer quality notebooks with sturdy, attractive covers that can be ordered in many shades.

 Each brand’s classic notebook line offers journals in multiple sizes, from small “jotters” to large format master journals.
-Leuchtturm1917’s medium option is 5.75” by 8.25” while the Moleskine medium measures 4.5” by 6.9”.
+Leuchtturm1917’s medium option is 5.75” by 8.25” while the Moleskine classic measures 5.2″ x 8.2″.

 Winner: Leuchtturm1917.
-The medium is significantly larger, so you’re getting more journaling space for about the same price (minus shipping).
+The medium is larger, so you’re getting more space.
 Still, the Moleskine notebook might fit better in your specific bag, so your mileage may vary.
 Since this notebook is both smaller in size and contains thinner pages, it’s lighter, so reporters on the go might prefer it.
+Don’t forget that a hard cover adds some size, and a lot of weight.

 Leuchtturm1917 offers 2 bookmarks that are stiffer than the single, floppy bookmark that comes with Moleskine notebooks.
 Both notebooks offer handy pockets inside the back cover and a place to record your contact information inside the front.